Does pregnancy affect teeth and gums?

 Take care of your teeth with Impress

 If you want to take care of your teeth with Impress and start one of our clear aligner treatments, remember that your diagnosis should be done before or after pregnancy.
-The treatment itself is fully compatible with pregnancy as long as the diagnostic scans and x-rays have been done beforehand.
+The treatment itself is fully compatible with pregnancy as long as the diagnostic scans and X-rays have been done beforehand.

 And if you want to prevent oral health problems, you can also find professional dental hygiene appointments at all of our clinics.
 Find your nearest Impress clinic and book a free oral evaluation online.
 If you prefer to talk on the phone, contact us by WhatsApp or call us on +44 20 3808 1072.